Privacy & Technology

 News & Commentary

-Companies are using data about where we go and what we search to infer our health care decisions.
+Companies are using data about where we go and what we do online to infer our health care decisions.
 Here’s why you should take action.

 Nobody should be afraid of seeking essential health care because they’re afraid of being tracked or surveilled.